The Spilotro brothers' burial site.

 During this meeting, they arrived at the conclusion that "Tony the Ant" had performed poorly at his job and that he needed to go.
 From their perspective, he had run amok in Vegas and attracted far too much attention.

-On June 14th, 1986, Anthony and his younger brother, Michael, were lured to a basement in Bensenville, Illinois.
+On June 14th, 1986, Anthony and his younger brother, Michael, were brought to a basement in Bensenville, Illinois.
 The pair believed that they were attending an initiation ritual and that Michael was finally going to become a "made man".

 Moments later, the Spilotro brothers were beaten to death.